Scholarships Available

 - Financial need is not a criterion

-One non-renewable award to a deserving graduating high school senior from Grant High School or Newaygo High School.
+To be awarded to a deserving graduating high school senior from Grant High School or Newaygo High School

 - Preference to students with financial need